Listed below is income that North Carolina will allow you to subtract on your return:

 Adjustment For Bonus Depreciation Added Back In Prior Years

-You deduct an amount equal to 20% of the bonus depreciation deduction added to your federal AGI in a prior year each year for 5 years following the original add back.
+You deduct an amount equal to 20% of the bonus depreciation deduction that was added to your federal AGI in a prior year each year for 5 years following the original add back.

 Section 179 Expense Deduction Added Back In Prior Years

 You may subtract an amount equal to 20% of the section 179 expense deduction that was added to your federal AGI in a prior year each year for 5 years following the original add back.

 Interest Income From US Obligations